mattljones/e-Health/README.md

 ## Test accounts

+In order to

 [Testing accounts' data](/docs/test_data.md)

 ## SQLite database
 When downloading the zip file of this project, the database is already initialized.
-However, it is possible to perform the below mentioned actions via running the explicit scripts.
+However, it is possible to perform the below mentioned actions via running the explicit scripts. <br>
+The database must be systematically taken down before being initialized.
+- **Taking the database down**: please run [down_db.py](config/down_db.py)
 - **Initializing the database**: please run [initialize_db.py](config/initialize_db.py)
-- **Taking the database down**: please run [down_db.py](config/down_db.py)